deliveroo/deliveroo.engineering/_guidelines/redis.md

 has only an ID an an enumerated field, and uses sets instead.
 Another typical approach is to store one hash per record, but also have "index" keys; for instance, one could speed up geographical lookup of restaurants by

 - storing each restaurant's data in a HASH key;
-- using a ZSET of IDs scored by geohashes fore extremely fast bounding-box searches.
+- using a ZSET of IDs scored by geohashes for extremely fast bounding-box searches.

+## Memory usage

+When designing storage for a Redis-backed models, it is advisable to be aware if how efficient Redis data structures are if you're going to store a lot of data.

+Key tidbits:

+- One-hash-per-record can be very inefficient, as the hash _keys_ are repeated for each record.
+Columnar storage might be prefered, or (if the whole hash will always be needed) packing record dat awith MessagePack and replacing long keys with shoter ones.
+- While querying large sets, sorted sets, of hashes is normally faster than querying the root keyspace (e.g. for membership checks), be aware that those data structures have a memory overhead.

+  Because small data structures get [stored differently](http://redis.io/topics/memory-optimization), this overhead can be lower when the individual data structures are small (~100 items).
+We've written an [article on storing session data](http://deliveroo.engineering/2016/10/07/optimising-session-key-storage.html) which outlines an extreme case of this.

+## Scalability and sharding

-It is _not_ fine to hold data for all records in a single key, as this breaks shardability of Redis.
+It is _not_ fine to hold data for all records of a given model in a single key, as this breaks shardability of Redis.

 Sharding is the practice of scaling Redis horizontally by deterministically reading and writing certain keys from a given server, based on a hash of the key.
 This is built into Redis clients and has even [better support](http://redis.io/topics/cluster-tutorial) in Redis 3.
 Splitting large datasets into multiple keys means they can easily be sharded across a cluster, when we need to, without major refactoring.

-This should be done as soon as the size of a given key is known exceed a few thousand entries (lists, sets, etc).
+Sharding should be considered afor any data structure that exceeds a few thousand entries (lists, sets, etc), and is likely to grow as time passes or the business grows.

 ## Example